assen-totin/cdn/README.md

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.

 ## MongoDB

+This request type can only be used with transport type set to `mongo` (Mongo).

 Set the database name in the configuration option `cnd_mongo_db`.
 Set the collection name the configuration option `cnd_mongo_collection`.